finestcrtn/nukera/README.en.md

 No strategy picking, configs, terminals or guides.
 Instead of one fragile method it runs a full strategy pool — `nfqws` DPI-desync strategies, ByeDPI-style tricks, a built-in WebSocket proxy for the Telegram app, and a DoH resolver with IP maps — so it unlocks sites on networks where other tools fail.
 Everything runs locally, nothing is sent anywhere, and all of it is open source.

-Nukera is cross-platform: Windows, Linux and Android — the same app, the same interface, working the same way on every device.
+Nukera is cross-platform: Windows, MacOS, Linux and Android — the same app, the same interface, working the same way on every device.

 ## Why Nukera